 Dubuque, IA 52001-3198

-When will I be notified of my acceptance?
+When will I be notified of an acceptance decision?

 Once your application is complete, (application, transcripts from all institutions attended and auxiliary materials) it generally takes five to ten business days to receive an admissions decision.
-Decisions are announced through email and an acceptance package is mailed to full time, students.
+Decisions are announced through email and mail.

 Transfer Academic Evaluations

-Academic evaluations are prepared by the Registrar’s Office for accepted students.
+Academic evaluations can be prepared by the Registrar’s Office for accepted students who have submitted official or unofficial transcripts.
 The evaluation is subject to change if courses are pending completion to the term at Clarke University.
-The evaluation shows what credits are transferring into Clarke and what requirement they are satisfying.
+The evaluation shows what credits are transferring into Clarke and what requirements they are satisfying.

 Accepting the Offer of Admissions

 Transfer students will meet with an academic advisor to select their courses.
-Once registration opens for the fall or spring term, students are able to request a registration appointment on a rolling basis up through the start of classes.
-Appointments can be conducted either in person or over the phone and typically last about thirty minutes.
+Once registration opens to new students for the fall or spring term, students are able to request a registration appointment on a rolling basis up through the start of classes.
+Appointments are conducted virtually and typically last about thirty minutes.
 Students must submit their enrollment deposit prior to registering for classes.

-Once you have registered for classes, you will receive an invitation to Connect Orientation.
-Connect is held the weekend prior to the start of the fall term and the weekend prior to the start of the spring term.
-Transfers are required to attend one specific day of Connect, but are invited to all Connect activities.
+Prior to starting classes, you will receive an invitation to Connect Orientation.
+The transfer specific portion of Connect is held the weekday prior to the start of the term.
+Transfers are required to attend that specific day but are invited to all Connect activities.
 More Connect information will be sent to you directly.

 To apply for campus housing, submit the Housing Form.
-Housing options for transfer students include traditional residence halls with double and single rooms as well as the apartment style rooms.
-The Catherine Dunn Apartments are available to sophomores through seniors and offer apartment style living with the convenience of staying on campus.
-Students under the age of 21 are required to live on campus with the exception of students who live with a parent or legal guardian within 30 miles of campus.
+Housing options for transfer students include traditional residence halls with double and single rooms as well as the apartment-style rooms.
+The Catherine Dunn Apartments are available to sophomores through seniors and offer apartment-style living with the convenience of staying on campus.
+Students under the age of 21 are required to live on campus with the exception of students who live with a parent or legal guardian within 30 miles of campus, or students who obtain a housing waiver.
 More details about campus housing can be found here.

 Commuter students are just as involved in campus activities as residence students.
 Relax between classes in the commuter lounge, atrium, library, or outside.
 Take advantage of your free access to games and come cheer on the Pride!
-Lunch in the café and be sure to RSVP for the famous Christmas Dinner.
+Lunch in the café or cafeteria.
 As a commuter student, you have access to all the same resources as residence students.